-If you occupy a premise as a tenant, you am treated as an equal to your landlord, and thus any injury that arises on your premises will subject you to a possible lawsuit on the same.
+If you occupy a premise as a tenant, you are treated as an equal to your landlord, and thus any injury that arises on your premises will subject you to a possible lawsuit on the same.

 The Legal Status Of Visitors And Premises Liability

-When you run a business for example, you expect customers to come into your premises. your customers automatically become invitees, and so the law expects you to take reasonable care by ensuring that my business premise is safe.
+When you run a business, for example, you expect customers to come into your premises.
+Your customers automatically become invitees, and so the law expects you to take reasonable care by ensuring that my business premise is safe.

 A licensee enters your property as a social guest or for his own purpose.
 But the bottom line is that he must do so with your consent.
 Thirdly, a social guest is just someone who is welcomed into your property.
-And lastly, a trespasser is someone who gains access to your property without your consent, and in this case, they are agreeing that they shall be liable for their own injury if it occurs.
+And lastly, a trespasser is someone who gains access to your property without your consent, and in this case, they agree that they shall be liable for their own injury if it occurs.

-Children / Property And Premises Liability
+Children, Property And Premises Liability

 When Both Parties Are At Fault